Fifty-one percent of Yemenis access electricity either fully or mostly using solar panels,

-the results of a public opinion poll, conducted by PERCENT Corporation on a
+according to the findings of a study conducted by PERCENT in January 2017 on a national sample

 Half (49.6%) of Yemenis were optimistic about the future of Yemen and expected in March 2013 that the next months of 2013 would be better than the previous months, compared to 30% of Yemenis who were cautious and unsure about the future.
 Another 12% think that the future would remain unchanged while 8% have shown negative expectations about the future, saying it would be worse than the status quo.

 More than half of Yemenis haven’t heard about federalism, says a public opinion survey, conducted by PERCENT Corporation on a total sample of 1064 respondents in nine governorates.
 According to the survey, 56% of Yemenis, the majority of who are from northern governorates, haven’t heard about federalism or self-governed regions, compared to nearly 44.3% who said they have heard about federalism.